vnc/conductor/README.md

 	# Update submodules
 	$ git submodule update --init --recursive

+	# open conductor/lib/aws-lib/lib/ec2.js
+	# change the date on line 25 to 2010-11-15
+	# if you don't do this, instance tags will not be set or read

+	# Copy server.default.js
+	$ cp server.default.js server.js

     # Copy the default configuration file
 	# and add your AWS account credentials
 	# note that credentials are defined separately for ec2 and simpledb
     $ cp config.json.sample config.json

-	# open conductor/lib/aws-lib/lib/ec2.js
-	# change the date on line 25 to 2010-11-15
-	# if you don't do this, instance tags will not be set or read
+	# Look at server.example.js for how the before and after actions can be used

 ## Running